SumoLogic/sumologic-kubernetes-collection/deploy/docs/Best_Practices.md

 The regex used for `Parser_Firstline` needs to have at least one named capture group.

-In order to use the newly define parser to detect the first line of multiline log, change the `Parser_Firstline` parameter in the `Input plugin` configuration of fluent-bit:
+To use the newly define parser to detect the first line of multiline log, change the `Parser_Firstline` parameter in the `Input plugin` configuration of fluent-bit:

 ```bash
 Parser_Firstline new_parser_name
 ```

-Users can also use optional-extra parser to interpret and structure multiline entries.
+You can also use  the optional-extra parser to interpret and structure multiline entries.
 When Multiline is On, if a line matched `Parser_Firstline`, continuation lines will be matched against `Parser_N` parsers (just if a previous Parser_Firstline match exists).

 ```bash